razor-network/docs-v2/docs/token-bridge/intro.md

 ![Ethereum to Schain](/img/bridge/e2s.png)

-## Bridge tokens from RAZOR sChain to Mainnet
+## Bridge tokens from RAZOR Schain to Mainnet

-Before bridging tokens from RAZOR sChain to Mainnet, make sure you have enough balance in Community Pool contract.
+Before bridging tokens from RAZOR Schain to Mainnet, make sure you have enough balance in Community Pool contract.

 ### What is Community Pool contract?